Single-Shot Quantum Error Correction in Intertwined Toric Codes: Introduction

 On the other hand, single-shot \emph{subsystem} codes do exist in 3d.
 Subsystem codes generalize stabilizer codes by having a check group, which does not commute, and a stabilizer group, which does commute.
 The gauge color code (GCC)~\cite{BombinGauge} was the first 3d subsystem code shown to be single-shot~\cite{BombinSingleShot}.
 Despite the code's remarkable properties, its complicated construction meant that no other examples were found until seven years later, by Kubica and Vasmer~\cite{KubicaVasmer}.
 Even in the Kubica-Vasmer code (KVC), the essential physical properties that provide for the success of single-shot error correction remain elusive.

-Here, we construct a new single-shot quantum error-correcting code in three dimensions, which we call the intertwined toric code (ITC).
+Here, we construct a single-shot 3d quantum error-correcting code that we call the intertwined toric code (ITC).
 This new code displays three main advantages: a transparent physical motivation and interpretation, geometrically simple logical operators, and a straightforward derivation of its phase diagram.
 Physically, the ITC draws inspiration from the 3d toric code.
 Its check group consists of the toric code operators supplemented by single-site check operators.
-As a result, the ITC stabilizers detect the pointlike excitations and the check operators detect the operators that make those excitations, depicted graphically in Fig.~\ref{subfig:syndrome-toric}.
+As a result, the ITC stabilizers detect the pointlike excitations and the check operators detect the stringlike operators that make those excitations, as depicted in Fig.~\ref{subfig:syndrome-toric}.
 This clarifies that, physically, the ITC confines the pointlike excitations without condensing the extended excitations---which is not possible in stabilizer codes.

 Measuring a different set of generators in the check group leads to check syndromes reminiscent of the KVC.
 In particular, the effective pictures of the syndromes in this second basis of the ITC contain two flavors of violated stabilizers connected by four flavors of check operators (whereas the GCC has eight stabilizers and 24 check operators).
 We illustrate one sector of this presentation of the ITC in Fig.~\ref{subfig:syndrome-color}.
 In this setting, the advantage of the ITC is the geometric simplicity of its logical operators: Membrane operators are defined on membranes and dual membranes on the lattice, and stringlike operators are defined on paths and dual paths on the lattice.
 Furthermore, it is easy to find a partial logical operator that creates any given measurement outcome, as described at the end of Sec.~\ref{sub:local}.